 We ask that every member of the household visit with the animal prior to adoption.
 If you have another dog(s) we will have you to bring them to the Shelter to introduce them to the animal you are looking to adopt to assure they get along before you bring your new pet home.
-You can put a dog/cat on hold for 24-hours after meeting with them.
+You can put a dog/cat on hold for 24-hours after meeting with them in order to make a decision.
+All holds are 24 hours unless otherwise stated by the office.
 Once you've made your decision we can complete the adoption.

 Please note that in some cases we receive an animal with special needs.
 When necessary for the health and well-being of that animal we will evaluate all adoption applications and select the one that we feel best fits the needs of that animal.